WPBeginner

 Creating zip file in Windows

-Mac users need to right-click and select “Compress mywebsite-plugin”.
+Mac users need to right-click.

 Creating a zip folder on Mac

-Once you have the plugin’s zip file, go to the Plugins » Add New page in your WordPress admin area and click on the ‘Upload Plugin’ button on the top.
+Once you have the plugin’s zip file, go to the Plugins » Add New page in your WordPress admin area.

 upload plugin

-Next, click on the choose file button to select the zip file you created earlier and then click on the ‘Install Now’ button.
+Next, click on the ‘Choose File’ button to select the zip file you created earlier, and then click on the ‘Install Now’ button.

 Activate plugin